Turnrp/ProjectJohn/README.md

 3. Make sure you have all of the requirements installed
 4. To use a module you have to use its name in a sentence the use the syntax after

+## How to install pip and the requirements
+<a href="https://www.geeksforgeeks.org/how-to-install-pip-on-windows/">How to install pip</a> <br />
+Then do the command "pip install -r requirements.txt" in the same directory of requirements.txt

 ## Examples
 Say "Calculate 1 plus 1" <br />
 Response: "The sum of 1 plus 1 is 2"